cfpb/consumerfinance.gov/docs/development-tips.md

 - In the rare but observed case that `yarn add new_dep@se.m.ver` doesn't add every needed package to the offline cache, you likely need to first run `yarn cache clean`.

+## Watching files for changes

+Some (but not all) JavaScript and CSS files can be rebuilt automatically when they are changed by using `gulp watch` or `yarn run gulp watch`.

+!!! note
+    You must build the assets first, so you may want a command like:
+    ```
+    ./setup.sh docker && yarn run gulp watch
+    ```

 ## Developing on nested satellite apps